Beginning of the

 Utah Deaf History Project

-My official history project began in 2006, after learning about Utah Deaf History from my Deaf father-in-law, Kenneth L. Kinner, a 1954 alumnus of the Utah School for the Deaf and Deaf father of two Deaf children, Deanne and Duane.
-His history-telling sparked my interest, and I became instantly fascinated by Utah Deaf history.
+My official history project began in 2006, inspired by my Deaf father-in-law, Kenneth L. Kinner, a 1954 alumnus of the Utah School for the Deaf and Deaf and father of two Deaf children, Deanne and Duane.
+His history-telling sparked my interest, and I became instantly immersed in Utah Deaf history.

-As a longstanding member of the Utah Deaf community and a history enthusiast, Kenneth opened the gates to Utah's rich Deaf history while researching the unwritten history of the local Deaf community.
-He had a fantastic historical memory and was a terrific storyteller with a lot of details!
-I'm forever indebted to Kenneth for his captivating story and assistance in the creation of this website.
+Kenneth, a long-time member of the Utah Deaf community and a history enthusiast, opened the gate to Utah's rich Deaf history while researching the unwritten history of the local Deaf community.
+He had an excellent historical memory and was an outstanding storyteller with many details!
+Kenneth's captivating story and assistance in creating this website will live forever in my heart.

-As a longstanding member of the Utah Deaf community and a history enthusiast, Kenneth opened the gates to Utah's rich Deaf history while researching the unwritten history of the local Deaf community.
-He had a fantastic historical memory and was a terrific storyteller with a lot of details!
-I'm forever indebted to Kenneth for his captivating story and assistance in the creation of this website.
+Kenneth, a long-time member of the Utah Deaf community and a history enthusiast, opened the gate to Utah's rich Deaf history while researching the unwritten history of the local Deaf community.
+He had an excellent historical memory and was an outstanding storyteller with many details!
+Kenneth's captivating story and assistance in creating this website will live forever in my heart.

-In October of the same year, at a Utah Association for the Deaf (UAD) Board meeting, I met Dr. Robert G. Sanderson, a leader in the Utah Deaf Community, for an interview.
-While I had my pen and note ready to take notes, I asked him about his work as a Deaf Education advocate and his engagement in debates regarding communication/educational methods as well as educational placement.
-When I continued to raise questions, he simply glanced at me and stated, "Do your homework."
+In October of the same year, at a Utah Association for the Deaf (UAD) Board meeting, I interviewed Dr. Robert G. Sanderson, a leader in the Utah Deaf Community.
+While I had my pen and note ready, I asked him about his work as a Deaf Education advocate and his involvement in controversies about communication/educational methods as well as educational placement.
+He shared some stories.
+When I kept asking questions, he looked at me and said, "Do your homework."
+Do your homework."
 Check the UAD Bulletins, newspapers, and other sources."
 It was a humbling and eye-opening experience.

-My effort began to evolve into Utah Deaf History after that.
-Following Dr. Sanderson's homework advice increased my interest in our community's history, leading to the creation of this website.
+My project then evolved into Utah Deaf History.
+Following Dr. Sanderson's homework advice ignited my interest in our community's history, leading to the creation of this website.

-My effort began to evolve into Utah Deaf History after that.
-Following Dr. Sanderson's homework advice increased my interest in our community's history, leading to the creation of this website.
+My project then evolved into Utah Deaf History.
+Following Dr. Sanderson's homework advice ignited my interest in our community's history, leading to the creation of this website.

 In 2008, Eleanor McCowan, a member of the Utah Association of the Deaf, asked me to work on a history book for the UAD's 100th anniversary.
-It was supposed to be short, but I became interested with the historical events, which drove me to investigate deeper.
-My work was eventually made in collaboration with UAD thanks to her.
+It was supposed to be short, but I became interested in the historical events, which drove me to investigate deeper.
+My work was eventually made in collaboration with UAD, thanks to her.

 For years, UAD has been at the forefront of civil rights activism and equal access in all aspects of Utah Deaf residents' lives, engaging in society and having an equal chance to live as efficiently as a hearing person.
 Making this resource available is my humble attempt to give back to the community, particularly the UAD.